salesforce/DialogStudio/open-domain-dialogues/ShareGPT/README.md

 ## License

 This data is originally from [ShareGPT](https://github.com/domeccleston/sharegpt).
-Please follow their license and terms.
+Please follow OpenAI and their license and terms.